As of April 12, 2016, we are seeking representation with this synopsis.

 Aboard the prison ship MOIRA on the Indian Ocean in 1858, an inmate who stole food is fed to the sharks.
 Below decks, it's dog-eat-dog.
 MANU, a fierce Maori prisoner, protects a catatonic convict during their voyage to the island of RORAPANDI; otherwise, that man would have died.

 Logged into Isolation as "NEMO", the mysterious invalid regains his memory.
-He is PRINCE RAKESH DAKKAR: nautical engineer and inventor of VULCANIUM, a new source of electrical energy.
+He is PRINCE RAKESH DAKKAR: nautical engineer and inventor of a new source of electrical energy derived of the elements found in sea water.
 He was kidnapped and tortured by a clandestine nation of international military industrialists who wanted his discovery as a super weapon.
 After they murdered his wife and son, Dakkar leapt from a high window to end his own life.
 He survived in catatonia and was covertly shipped to Rorapandi, to live or die where the crimes against him would remain unknown.

 Imprisoned, without reason to live, Nemo's sadness is so deep and profound that he wants to die.
 But after an attempted hanging and period of rumination, he finds the will to go on and begins exercising in his cell.
 An OLD CORPORAL sees a human being trying to save his own life and, though prohibited from communications, affords the inmate extra food and recreation time.